-This week, the US District Court for the Northern District of California denied the California Department of Food and Agriculture’s (CDFA) request to dismiss a lawsuit filed against it by vegan brand Miyoko’s Creamery.
+This week, the US District Court for the Northern District of California ruled in favor of vegan brand Miyoko’s Creamery—and against the California Department of Food and Agriculture (CDFA)—in a lawsuit about its use of terms such as “butter” and “dairy” on vegan products.
 The lawsuit was filed earlier this year on behalf of Miyoko’s by animal-rights organization Animal Legal Defense Fund (ALDF) after the CDFA demanded that Miyoko’s remove certain terms such as “dairy” and “butter” from its packaging, despite the company’s clear labeling of the products as “vegan” and “made with plants.”
 CDFA also demanded that Miyoko’s cease using the term “cruelty-free” to describe its vegan butter and instructed the brand to remove an image of a woman hugging a cow from its website—a photo that was taken at Rancho Compasión, a farmed animal sanctuary founded by the vegan brand’s owner Miyoko Schinner and her husband.
 In its lawsuit, ALDF explains that the CDFA is misapplying federal regulations and violating Miyoko’s constitutional right to free speech.